 How do you start your day?
-Some women, on the go, just grab something from the fast food.
-Some just take a few bites from their toast and go straight to work.
+Some women, on the go, grab something from the fast food.
+Some take a few bites from their toast and go straight to work.
 If only we could make these practices healthier, right?
-If you want to have something nutritious and easy to prepare in the mornings, you got to try juicing or blending!
+If you want to have something nutritious and easy to prepare in the mornings, you will try juicing or blending!

 Juicing and Blending

 Smoothies and juices are not new to us.
 You may even have your own recipe for these refreshing drinks.
 But, not all smoothies and juices are made equal.
 Some contain too much sugar and calories, especially if the ingredients are all fruits.
 Smoothies are like slushy beverages, while juices are more liquid in form.
 But, the question is, can they give the same amount of nutrients?